mediachain/mediachain-docs/_docs/usage/basic-operations.md

 ```

+## Push

+Pushing data from your node to another node is slightly more involved, since the remote node
+needs to authorize you to do so first.
+See the [push publication guide][push-guide] to see
+how it works.

 ## Delete

 If you decide you no longer want to keep the statements you merged in your local store,